 Putting it All Together

 Ok, so you may be thinking 30 minutes, that’s no big deal, I can handle that.
 However, if you’re headed up an incline that gains 1,000 in a mile, that’s roughly a 19% grade, quite significant when you think about it.
 If you equate that to skiing terms, you’re pushing into expert terrain.
-I wouldn’t recommend this kind of grade for beginners, but that doesn’t mean you can’t make it a goal for the future!
+I wouldn’t recommend this kind of intensity for beginner hikers, but that doesn’t mean you can’t make it a goal for the future!
+Start with a beginner hike that is a bit more manageable and has an interesting feature to motivate you through the difficult sections.

 However, if you are gaining 1,000 feet over five miles, that’s much more reasonable.
 You’ll still feel the uphill, but it won’t be the butt-kicking suffer-fest.
 Keep in mind that it will take you around two and a half hours to make that distance, so it may be longer, but it won’t be as physically demanding.

+Now that you understand how quickly you can move, the next step for how to get into hiking is to find that perfect hiking trail.
 There are many websites and resources for finding the perfect hike.
 My go-to hiking resource is Alltrails.com.
 It’s free to set up an account, you can print maps, save trails, get recent reports, and explore.
+The paid version of the app offers a GPS feature.
 Another great resource is the Hiking Project.
 It’s not quite as up-to-snuff as AllTrails, but it usually has what I need when AllTrails fails me.

 For bigger hikes and mountains, I love Summit Post.
 Beta, or route information, varies greatly on the site, but it will usually help me get started in my search.
 I also rely heavily on blogs, trip reports, and Facebook Groups.
 However, I will do a little research before I go into a forum or group, so my question is specific.
 Facebook groups are great for asking about current conditions, road closures, and so on.